 m/44'/...BIP32 namespace to organize your addresses and balances.
 When you use such a hardware wallet on our platform, we export public keys from the

 - You are not locked in if you create a vault: Our expectation is that customers will sign transactions through our website because of its excellent user interface and the support you receive from our team.
 But if you hold your own keys, you should be able to move your funds without any interference from Unchained Capital.
-You can retrieve the BIP32 paths of your keys and the redeem script of your address at any time from your vault’s page on our website.
-You can use this information to author and sign transactions outside our platform, using any multisig wallet software you like.
-We even provide our own open-source tool you can download just in case you want to use it on your own.
+You can retrieve the wallet configuration file at any time from your vault’s page on our website.
+You can use this information to author and sign transactions outside our platform, using open source Caravan or any multisig wallet software you like.

 How do Unchained’s Vaults Work?